By Boyd Wason 17 Dec, 2019

 A number of advertising industry leaders in New Zealand have questioned whether a digital strategy is valid given ‘digital is just another channel in the media mix’.

-An interesting trend Anthony Hook highlighted was how smart companies are moving on from developing Content Management Systems to creating Customer Experience Platforms (here at Tango we’ve been talking platforms as apposed to websites for a while now, so its great to see this trend being so succinctly defined).
+An interesting trend Anthony Hook highlighted was how smart companies are moving on from developing Content Management Systems to creating Customer Experience Platforms (here at Engaging Partners we’ve been talking platforms as apposed to websites for a while now, so its great to see this trend being so succinctly defined).

 Martin Spiller summarised the digital strategy debate by saying, “If digital is used just as a communications channel, then it doesn’t need a strategy.
 But if digital is fundamental to the transformation of a business, then it needs a strategy”.
 Mary added to this stating that she believed “…digital needs to be at the heart of all businesses if they want to succeed today.”